An Ultimate Guide to Accounts Receivable Turnover Ratio

 What is the Accounts Receivable Turnover Ratio?

-The accounts receivable turnover ratio quantifies the frequency with which a company collects its average accounts receivable balance.
-Furthermore, it measures a company's efficiency in collecting outstanding client balances and managing its line of the credit process.
-A productive company has a higher accounts receivable turnover ratio, while an inefficient company has a lower ratio.
-This metric is frequently used to compare companies in the same industry to see if they are on par with their competitors.
+The accounts receivable turnover ratio quantifies how a business collects its average accounts receivable balance.
+Furthermore, it measures a business's efficiency in collecting outstanding client balances and managing its line of credit process.
+A productive business has a higher accounts receivable turnover ratio, while an inefficient business has a lower ratio.
+This metric is frequently used to compare businesses in the same industry to see if they are on par with their competitors.
 Following are some of the main key guides for accounts receivable turnover ratio:

-• The accounts receivable turnover ratio is an accounting metric that quantifies how well a company collects receivables from its customers
+• The accounts receivable turnover ratio is an accounting metric that quantifies how well a business collects receivables from its customers

 • The ratio counts the time receivables are converted to cash over a period